 A criminal conviction, even for a minor offense, can leave a lasting impact on your life.
 Consequences can persist long after any penalty you receive, hampering your ability to pursue jobs, education, and housing.
-Since so much is at stake, you should seek the guidance of a criminal defense lawyer at Hand Ponist if you have been charged with a crime in the Indianapolis area.
+Since so much is at stake, you should seek the guidance of a criminal defense lawyer at Hand Ponist if you have been charged with a crime in the Indianapolis area or elsewhere in Indiana.
 Our attorneys are familiar with the wide range of options available to defendants.
 They have helped Indiana residents fight charges ranging from misdemeanors, such as shoplifting and marijuana possession, to the most serious felonies, including murder, burglary, and sex offenses.
 Hand Ponist’s criminal defense attorneys have extensive experience in:

 - Advising clients who are the subjects of criminal investigations.